After a night of red and blue mirages, TV anchors and pundits push back on Trump’s false claim of election victory

 Both candidates surged to early leads where they weren’t predicted to win in pre-election state polls, raising hopes of an early victory.
 Soon enough, however, as more votes rolled in, those early leads melted away, turning the race into a near repeat of 2016.

 Election night predictions by networks have always been an exercise in understanding where the votes are coming from in a state, whether from populous cities (that tend to go Democratic) or sparsely populated rural counties (which have tended to vote Republican in recent elections).
-The pandemic added a new complication to counting votes in 2020: How voters voted, whether by mail (predominantly Democratic) or in person (more likely Republicans).
+The pandemic added a new complication to counting votes in 2020: how voters voted, whether by mail (predominantly Democratic) or in person (more probably Republicans).

 Knowing which was which was critical to understanding how the race was unfolding as states reported their vote totals, bit by bit, and TV anchors reported what the states were telling them.
 But some anchors struggled to make clear throughout the course of the night which kind of votes were coming in and how they affected the total.